-- Nationwide, fifty-four people from 15 states have been infected with the outbreak strain of Salmonella Heidelberg.
+- Nationwide, 54 people from 15 states have been infected with the outbreak strain of Salmonella Heidelberg.

-- Illnesses have occurred during January 27, 2015, to October 15, 2017.
+- Illnesses have occurred from January 27, 2015, to October 15, 2017.
 Seventeen people were hospitalized, and no deaths have been reported.

 - Contact with dairy calves or cattle has been reported by 63% of ill persons.

 - See CDC Salmonella Heidelberg website for complete outbreak details.

 |National Case Count (including Wisconsin cases)||54|